Sma1lboy/storyrelay/README.md

 A minimalist platform for global collaborative story creation where users can write continuations to ongoing stories, with the best submissions selected through a voting mechanism.

+*AI vibe coding project* - This project was developed entirely without human intervention, exploring the boundaries of AI development with all the fancy cutting-edge context systems.

 ## Features

 - 🌍 Global collaborative storytelling